-Before we go into the steps for removing the update, you will require a Windows patch KB ID number.
-Each Windows update patch applied to your device has a unique KB ID number.
-You can find this Information on your device’s Windows update history.
-You can also search for the KB number on the Microsoft update catalog site.
+Before we check the steps, we will need to find the KB update ID of the patch that is causing issues.
+Each update applied on your device has a unique KB ID number.
+You can find this information on your device update history or by using Microsoft update catalog site.

 Not all the updates can be removed using Powershell; specific updates are required to keep the OS updated; these are called Service stack updates.
 If you try to remove this kind of update, you may get an error: Your machine requires Servicing Stack update and cannot be uninstalled.